Subaru-PFS/tron_tron/Docs/sphinx/overview.rst

 making hardware more directly accessible.

-Tron was developed as a relatively simple distributed communication system, designed to encourage the use of independent hardware components and software modules.
+Tron was developed as a relatively simple distributed communication system, designed to encourage independant development of hardware and software subsystems, and their eventual integration.
 The only significant requirement is that each component or program must come with a published dictionary describing status keywords which fully define the state of the module, and that in operation those keywords are kept updated.

 The implementation can be sketched out: